 Continuous effort in preserving environment and reducing emissions due to massive growth of urban economic development and heightened concerns over crude oil depletions has accelerated researchers to find long term solutions for energy security, both in mobile and stationary applications.
 As generated electricity from intermittent supply is operated in one way transportation mode, advancement in energy storage technology is urgently needed.
 This presentation focuses on related issues with respect to energy security from energy generation to storage technologies.
 Few research updates covering both mobile and stationary applications from the research group for energy harvesting initiatives, energy storage cell designs, and energy management for electric vehicle will be discussed.

-Prof. Dr. Muhammad Sultan is a professor of Energy and Environmental Engineering working in the Bahauddin Zakariya University, Multan, Pakistan.
+Prof. Dr. John is a professor of Energy and Environmental Engineering working in the Aalborg University, Denmark.
 He has a strong academic standing and association with national and international level Universities.
 He completed his PhD from Kyushu University, Fukuoka, JAPAN.
 He is a Professional Consultant Adaptive AgroTech International, Seaside, California 93955, USA.
 He is very good researcher and innovator.
 He has published numerous journal article and has accumulative impact factor 80 plus.
 He delivered invited speeches in many international and national conferences.
 His research interests include signal processing and energy efficiency.

 For any nation, primary sources of energy consumption are involved in: heating, cooling, humidification, dehumidification, ventilation and/or air-conditioning (HVAC), which may be required for various applications.
-Currently, Pakistan is facing extreme energy shortage, therefore, low-cost and energy-efficient HVAC systems are principally required.
+Currently, facing extreme energy shortage, therefore, low-cost and energy-efficient HVAC systems are principally required.
 As Pakistan is an agriculture dependent country, therefore, low-cost HVAC systems are required not only for humans’ thermal comfort but also for various agriculture-based applications e.g. greenhouse air-conditioning, agricultural products’ (fruits and vegetables) storage, and animals’ (livestock) air-conditioning, low-temperature drying etc. In this regard, various innovative cooling and air-conditioning technologies have been introduced worldwide.
 Consequently, evaporative cooling and adsorption/desiccant based HVAC technologies are explored and investigated.
 These technologies are environmentally safe and can be simply operated by water (in case of evaporative cooling systems) or low-grade waste heat (in case of adsorption/desiccant systems).
 The low-grade waste heat can be supplied economically by many ways e.g. solar thermal energy, natural coal, bio-gas and/or bio-mass etc. From the prospective of evaporative cooling, the speech focuses on Maisotsenko cycle (M-cycle) based evaporative cooling conception in comparison with conventional direct and indirect evaporative cooling.
 While adsorption cooling and desiccant air-conditioning systems are focused from the prospective of thermally driven systems.
 Importance of selection of refrigerant and adsorbent/desiccant is also highlighted.
-Based on geographic and climatic conditions of Pakistan, role of temporal and spatial variation for the development of sustainable HVAC system is addressed.

 Dr. Aamir Shahzad received his B.Sc.
 Mechanical Engineering degree from University of Engineering and Technology Lahore, Pakistan.
 After bachelor in Engineering, he worked in SUPARCO SRDC Lahore as Assistant Manager and RCET Gujranwala (a constituent college of UET Lahore) as a Lecturer from 2006-2008.
 Then, he went abroad and earned his Master degree in Mechatronics and Ph.D. in Embedded Systems, Mobile Robotics, and Telecontrol from the University of Siegen, Germany.
 He is currently working as an Assistant Professor at The University of Lahore.
 His research interests include Control, Embedded Systems, Mobile Robotics.